gTambo/personal-photo-gallery/README.md

 ## Acknowledgement
 Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.
-(Thank your people)
+Thanks to my wife, Heather, and my brother, Michael.

 ## Support
-If you have suggestions or issues, please email me at [youremail@whatever.com](www.google.com)
+If you have suggestions or issues, please email me at [gregtamborninol@gmail.com](www.google.com)